 Moderator Question

 Please check the draft LS on page 1.
 If you see any issues, please comment below.
 Please note that the agreements made during the online discussion on Apr.
-21st are copied and pasted above .
+21st are copied and pasted above (shown in the previous page).

 Companies views